vain/pdfPres/README.md

     $ ./pdfPres [-s <slides>] [-w] -n path/to/slides.pdf | ./private-notes.py ~/presentation/my-notes.txt

 This will attach the script to pdfPres.

-Currently, the script expects a file formatted like this:
+Currently, the script and the private notes function expect a file formatted like this:

 	-- 1